 Failed to fetch subscription (404): No such subscription

-Encountered a 404 when trying to retrieve a subscription ID created via the Stripe API.
-Potential API key mode mismatch. `.env.local` had `sk_test_`, but the Vercel production environment key could only be confirmed via logs.
-Added logging for API key mode detection (LIVE/TEST discrimination).
+A 404 error when trying to retrieve the subscription ID created via the Stripe API.
+Potential API key mode mismatch. `.env.local` had `sk_test_`, but the Vercel production environment’s key mode could only be confirmed via logs.
+Added API key mode detection logs (LIVE/TEST differentiation).

 Problem 3: Tier Value Rejected by DB Constraint